MaybeSamigroup/SVS-Fishbone/README.md

 ## Fishbone

-Plugin API to serialize and deserialize character or coordinate-bound extension data, for SamabakeScramble and DigitalCraft.
+Plugin API to serialize and deserialize character or coordinate-bound extension data, for Aicomi, SamabakeScramble and DigitalCraft.

 ## CoastalSmell

-Plugin API to generate UnityUI component in runtime and syntax suggers, for SamabakeScramble and DigitalCraft.
+Plugin API to generate UnityUI component in runtime and syntax suggers, for Aicomi, SamabakeScramble and DigitalCraft.

 ## Extractor